prashantgavit/DataGenie/README.md

-# DataGenie: AI-Powered Data Analysis Agent
+# dxel: AI-Powered Data Analysis Agent

-DataGenie is an extensible Python package designed to automate and enhance data analysis workflows using Large Language Models (LLMs) and agent-based orchestration.
+dxel is an extensible Python package designed to automate and enhance data analysis workflows using Large Language Models (LLMs) and agent-based orchestration.
 It enables users to interact with their data, generate insights, and visualize results through natural language queries and intelligent agents.

 ## Project Overview